-Request Confirmation: Prompts the user to confirm that the contents of the directory should be copied when the directory already exists on the workstation.
+Request Confirmation: Prompts the user to confirm that the content of the directory should be copied when the directory already exists on the workstation.

 Copy If Different: Copies the contents of the directory if the creation date, creation time, or size is different than the existing file’s date, time, or size.

-On Windows 2000/XP/Vista, the application executable can run in either the “user” space or the “system” space.
+On Windows 2000, Windows XP, Windows Vista, or Windows 7 device, the application executable can run in either the “user” space or the “system” space.
 By default, theoption is selected, which causes the application to run in the “user” space and inherit the same workstation security level as the logged-in user.

 If the logged-in user's security level does not provide sufficient rights and file access to run the application, you can configure the application to run in the “system” space or as a dynamic administrator, as described below:

 Run as logged in user: The action uses the logged-in user’s credentials.
 For example, the action has the same rights to the registry and the file system as the logged-in user.

 Run as secure system user (Don't allow system to interact with desktop): The application is run under the Local System user and inherits Administrator-level credentials.
 For example, the application has full rights to the registry and the file system.
 Because the security level is set to, the application's interface is not displayed to the user and the application is only visible in the Task Manager.
 This option is useful when running applications that require full access to the workstation but require no user intervention.
 If you use mapped network drives to specify files and directories, the action fails because system users do not have access to user mapped drives.